Venafi/VenafiPS/docs/functions/Test-TppToken.md

 ### -AuthServer
 Auth server or url, venafi.company.com or https://venafi.company.com.
+This will be used to access vedauth for token-based authentication.
 If just the server name is provided, https:// will be appended.

 ```yaml